Hey! Your customers are leaving you…

 Similarly, do you follow such “Don’ts” while serving your customers?

 Valuing customers’ time keeps them happy.
-Happy customers stay longer with a company!
+Customers happy stay longer with a company!
 Also, it saves a lot time for yourself and adds to the profitability of your firm.

 [Tweet “#GrowthHack Follow these 5 simple ways to #retain #customers “]